Breast-Cancer-causal/Breast-casual/README.md

 ## 2) Introduction

-`Breast-casual` is a python module for describing and manipulating [Causal Graphical Models](https://en.wikipedia.org/wiki/Causal_graph) and [Structural Causal Models](https://en.wikipedia.org/wiki/Structural_equation_modeling).
+`Breast_casual` is a python package for describing and manipulating [Causal Graphical Models](https://en.wikipedia.org/wiki/Causal_graph) and [Structural Causal Models](https://en.wikipedia.org/wiki/Structural_equation_modeling).
 Based on the graph it will help user to make casual inference , manuplate different machine learning models and do comparisn of models.

 It is currently in a very early stage of development.
 All feedback is welcome.